FreedomChal/Semantic-Segmentation/README.md

 ## Project Details

-This repository contains a implementation of a Fully Convolutional Network (FCN), which is trained to classify each pixel of an image as "Road" or "Non-Road", which it can do effectively.
+This repository contains an implementation of a Fully Convolutional Network (FCN), which is trained to classify each pixel of an image as "Road" or "Non-Road", which it can do effectively.

 ![alt text][image1]